 This privacy notice explains what personal information is collected, what it is used for and who it is provided to.
 It describes why the Council requires your data, and the legal basis on which it does this.

 This notice relates to the Council’s Human Resources, Organisation Development Service and the Employee Shared Service Centre.
-It provides additional privacy information for applicants, employees (and former employees), workers (including agency, casual and contracted staff), volunteers, trainees and those carrying out work experience.
+It provides additional privacy information for applicants, employees (and former employees), workers (including agency, casual and contracted staff), volunteers, trainees, those carrying out work experience and individuals associated with or directly involved in employment matters (e.g. Disciplinary or Employee Dispute proceedings).
 It describes how we collect, use and share personal information about you before, during and after your working relationship with us, and the types of personal information we need to process, including information the law describes as ‘special’ because of its sensitivity.

 This notice provides additional information that specifically relates to this particular service, and should be read together with our general privacy notice, which sets out our core data protection obligations and commitments.
 It is important that you read this notice, together with any other privacy information we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using it.